Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 #### Title Screen Analysis

 ![Gameboy Title Screen](Images/Gameboy-TitleScreen.jpg)
+*Figure 5: Castlevania: The Adventure (Game Boy, 1989) title screen.
+All shading is achieved through dithering within a strict four-shade monochrome palette.*

 The Game Boy title screen operates under a strict [four-shade monochrome palette](https://www.copetti.org/writings/consoles/game-boy/) - no colour at all.
 What struck me was how the designers responded to that constraint not by simplifying, but by leaning *into* texture.
 Honestly, I felt a bit hard to read at a glance.